 Looking to ignite passion and enhance intimacy?
-Lost enjoyment in sex or struggling with that illusive and mystical (some would say mythical) libido?
+Lost enjoyment in sex or struggling with that elusive and mystical (some would say mythical) libido?
 No worries, essential oils may be just what the libido ordered.
 Throughout history, essential oils have been used to encourage cuddling, affection, and intimacy.
 This blog intends to explore ten oils that can enhance the passion in your bedroom and life.

 Known as the sex drive, libido influences a person’s overall desire for sexual activity.
-Libido is a regulated by a complex interaction between hormones and neurotransmitters (chemical communicators of the brain like dopamine, serotonin, acetylcholine, GABA) released by the brain—specifically the limbic system and amygdala.
+Libido is regulated by a complex interaction between hormones and neurotransmitters (chemical communicators of the brain like dopamine, serotonin, acetylcholine, GABA) released by the brain—specifically the limbic system and amygdala.
 Dopamine regulates desire, acetylcholine initiates arousal, GABA is necessary for orgasm, and serotonin is the final phase of libido called resolution.

 To say that libido is all in your head is mostly accurate.
 Neurotransmitters released by the brain do the heavy lifting, governing a healthy libido.
 Estrogen is the primary hormone driving libido in women during the most fertile days.
 In menstruating females, libido peaks just prior to ovulation—a built-in motivation that encourages sexual intercourse during the most fertile days of the cycle and ensures the survival of the human race.

 However, those revved-up days in the cycle virtually vanish as the production of key hormones—that are intimately connected to neurotransmitters—diminish during menopause.
-Indeed, hormones and neurotransmitters are interconnected in a complex dance (estrogen to serotonin, progesterone to GABA, and so forth) must maintain a specific rhythm throughout the life of a woman to sustain a healthy libido.
+Indeed, hormones and neurotransmitters are interconnected in a complex dance (estrogen to serotonin, progesterone to GABA, and so forth) and must maintain a specific rhythm throughout the life of a woman to sustain a healthy libido.
 The result of losing this rhythm and optimal production of both hormones and neurotransmitters is decreased libido, and reduced blood flow to the vagina, which causes vaginal dryness and decreased pleasure.
-Less pleasure, discomfort, and a decreased libido causes some women to experience a less fulfilling sex life during their mature years.
+Less pleasure, discomfort, and decreased libido causes some women to experience a less fulfilling sex life during their mature years.

 The male libido resides in the cerebral cortex and limbic areas of the brain and is fueled by neurotransmitters and testosterone.
 When a male becomes aroused, signals are sent from the cerebral cortex along nerves that elevate heart rate and increase blood flow to the genitals.
 Just like women, testosterone production changes over the course of a man’s lifetime.
 It usually peaks in his late teens and slowly declines thereafter.
 As a man ages, neurotransmitter, hormonal, and vascular changes make greater physical stimulation required to maintain sexual function and pleasure.